Dare County, North Carolina

-Dare County is the easternmost county in the U.S. state of North Carolina.
+Dare County is the easternmost county in the U.S. state of North Carolina and the southernmost county in the Hampton Roads Combined Statistical Area (CSA).
 As of the 2020 census, the population was 36,915.
 Its county seat is Manteo.

 Dare County is included in the Kill Devil Hills, NC Micropolitan Statistical Area, which is also included in the Virginia Beach-Chesapeake, VA-NC Combined Statistical Area.

 Because it includes much of Pamlico Sound, Dare County is the largest county in North Carolina by total area, although if considering land area only, it drops down to 68th in size among the state's 100 counties.

 History

 Dare County is named after Virginia Dare, the first child born in the Americas to English parents, who was born within the county's current borders.
 Founded in 1870 from parts of Tyrrell, Currituck and Hyde counties, it consists of a large segment of the Outer Banks of North Carolina, along with Roanoke Island and a peninsula of land attached to the mainland.
 Most of the county consists of a string of resort communities along the Outer Banks.
 While lightly populated by year-round residents, the population swells during the summer with vacationers.

 At one time, the now-abandoned town of Buffalo City was the largest community in the county.